symbolthree/oracle-ebs-ntlm/README.md

 - The client browser is running under Windows 7/10 in corporate envrionment, i.e. An OS with AD user logged on under a domain through Corporate AD.
 - NTLMv1 is used.
-NTLMv2 does **not** work.  (see Appendix for details) As of writin, this code is tested with IE11, Edge (Windows 10), Google Chrome v77, and Mozilla Firefox v69.
+NTLMv2 does **not** work.  (see Appendix for details) As of writing, this code is tested with IE11, Edge (Windows 10), Google Chrome v77, and Mozilla Firefox v69.

 ### Deployment